History of the New York Yankees: Background: 1901–1902 Baltimore Orioles

-1903–1912: Early years
+1903–1912: early years

 The ballpark for the New York team was constructed between 165th and 168th Streets, on Broadway in Manhattan.
 Formally known as American League Park, it was nicknamed Hilltop Park because of its relatively high elevation.
-The team did not have an official nickname; it was often called the New York Americans in reference to the AL. Another common nickname for the club was the Highlanders, a play on the last name of the team's president, Joe Gordon, and the British military unit, the Gordon Highlanders.
+The team did not have an official nickname; it was often called the New York Americans in reference to the AL. Another common nickname for the club was the Highlanders, a play on the last name of the team's president, Joe Gordon, and the British military unit, the Gordon Highlanders; Gordon was of Scottish descent.
 The team acquired players such as outfielder Willie Keeler and pitcher Jack Chesbro.
 The player-manager was Clark Griffith, obtained from the Chicago White Sox.
 On April 22, 1903, the Highlanders began their season with a 3–1 loss to the Washington Senators; eight days later, they won their first game in Hilltop Park, defeating the Senators 6–2.
 New York fell out of contention for the AL pennant in May, falling to seventh place after playing games away from Hilltop Park for a 24-day period while construction on the stadium concluded.
 With a final record of 72–62 after wins in 19 of 29 games played in September, New York finished in fourth.

 Chesbro won 41 games in New York's 1904 season, still an AL record.
 New York contended for the AL pennant with the Boston Americans (later nicknamed the Red Sox); Johnson aided New York by helping the team acquire multiple players in trades, including Boston's Patsy Dougherty.
 Boston and New York faced each other in a season-ending five-game series that decided the pennant winner, and was played from October 7–10.
 Boston won two of the first three games, which meant that New York needed to win the two contests scheduled on October 10 to win the AL title.
 With the score of the first game tied 2–2 in the ninth inning, Chesbro threw a wild pitch that allowed a runner on third base to score, giving Boston a 3–2 victory that clinched the AL pennant; New York won the now-meaningless second game.